Ibukun16/AirBnB_clone/README.md

 Retrieve an object from a file.
 Do operations on objects.
 Destroy an object.
+### Storage
+All the classes are handled by the Storage engine in the FileStorage Class.

 ## 0x01.
 Introduction ##
 ## 0x02.
 Environment ##